Member Spotlight

 Now I’m not saying that you give away the whole box and dice.
 That just wouldn’t be a good financial move.
 What I am saying is that you give away the ‘what’ of what they want to know, but not the complete ‘how’.
 You want to engage them so that they come to you for assistance in the execution.

-Make your offer easy to access
+Make your free offer easy to access

-Your offer is created to bring prospects into your community so that you can stay in touch with them, continue to add value to their day through your services and products, and build a strong, trustful relationship with them.
+Your offer is created to bring prospects into your community so that you can stay in touch with them, continue to add value to their day through your services and products, and build a strong, trustful business relationship with them.
 In addition to creating the offer itself, you may like to tweak your website to boost subscription rates.

 Don’t forget that your offer can be promoted in more places than just on your website.
 For example, you could add it to your Facebook reveal or like page, as well as anywhere else you encourage people to opt in to your newsletter.

-•
+• Andrew Caska